hvesalai/emacs-scala-mode/README.md

 ## Future work

+- syntax-begin-function for reliably fontifying elements which span multiple lines
 - beginning-of-defun, end-of-defun
 - indent case, etc after they are typed (use first space as self-insert-hook)
 - indent multi-line strings with margin correctly